-Southwest Michigan Behavioral Health (SWMBH) is the Prepaid Inpatient Health Plan (PIHP) for eight Michigan counties and partners with the Community Mental Health (CMH) and substance use disorder agencies of these counties.
-SWMBH has partnered with your Medicaid benefits to provide you with access to behavioral health and substance abuse services.
-As a health plan enrollee you are entitled to rights and have responsibilities in order to receive these services.
-SWMBH and its partner CMHSPs and other local providers offer behavioral health services to adults with severe and persistent mental illness, children with severe emotional disturbance, and individuals intellectual/developmental disabilities.
-SWMBH also functions as the Regional Coordinating Agency to provide services to persons with substance use disorders.
-As the manager of services, SWMBH will make sure that services are given to you based on your needs and goals and are within the guidelines set by the state of Michigan.
-SWMBH makes sure that you and your family members are treated with dignity and respect at all times.
+Southwest Michigan Behavioral Health (SWMBH) is the Prepaid Inpatient Health Plan (PIHP) for eight Michigan counties.
+SWMBH partners with the Community Mental Health Service Provider (CMH/CMHSP) and substance use disorder agencies.
+SWMBH has partnered with your Medicaid benefits to give you access to behavioral health and substance use care.
+As a health plan enrollee, you have rights and responsibilities in order to receive these services.

+SWMBH and its partner agencies offer behavioral health services to adults with severe and persistent mental illness, children with severe emotional disturbance, and individuals with intellectual/developmental disabilities.
+SWMBH is also the Regional Coordinating Agency to provide services to persons with substance use disorders.
+SWMBH will make sure that services are given to you based on your needs and goals and are within the guidelines set by the state of Michigan.
+SWMBH makes sure that you and your family members are always treated with dignity and respect.